tmtsoftware/csw/docs/src/main/services/location.md

 A `track` API returns two values:
 * A **source** that will emit a stream of `TrackingEvents` for the connection.
-* A **Killswitch** to turn off the stream when no longer needed.
+* A **KillSwitch** to turn off the stream when no longer needed.

 The Akka stream API provides many building blocks to process this stream, such as Flow and Sink.
 In the example below, `Sink.actorRef` is used to forward any location messages received to the current actor (self).

-A consumer can shut down the stream using the Killswitch.
+A consumer can shut down the stream using the KillSwitch.

 The `subscribe` API allows the caller to track a connection and receive the TrackingEvent notifications via a callback.